NaiemaElsaadi/Capstone-Project/README.md

 <b>Follow these steps to run the project:</b>

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine.
-2. Navigate to the project directory:
+2. Navigate to the project directory.
-3. Open anaconda prompt (miniconda3) and clone your file by cd and copy your path  :
+3. Open anaconda prompt (miniconda3) and clone your file by entering cd and pasting the copied path.
-4. Run jupyter lab
+4. Run jupyter lab.
 5. Explore the notebooks, scripts, and data folders for detailed insights into the project.
 6. Refer to the README.md for additional information.
-5. Start your coding to do the project:
+5. Start the coding for the project.
 <br>– Phase 1: Acquire Data source
 <br>– Phase 2: Data Preprocessing and Cleaning
 <br>– Phase 3: Exploratory Data Analysis